Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Reasons for Declawing a Cat?

 Before the ban on cat declawing, some owners may have turned to this procedure as a way to prevent their cats from scratching furniture or carpets.
-However, there are more humane alternatives that can be used to protect against destructive behavior.
+However, there are more humane alternatives that can be used to redirect this natural behavior.

-For example, regular nail trimming and training cats to use scratching posts can help reduce or eliminate destructive scratching.
+If you are considering cat declawing, you should ask your vet to provide you with alternatives.
+For example, regular nail trimming, training, and offering a variety of scratching posts can help reduce or eliminate destructive scratching.
 These methods are much kinder to cats and don’t require invasive surgery or put them at risk of pain and suffering.
-Another alternative is to cover your cat’s claws with soft tips, like Soft Paws.
-They allow cats to use their claws in a natural way without causing damage to your property (or your body!).
+A controversial alternative is to cover your cat’s claws with soft tips, like Soft Paws, but you should speak to your vet if you’re considering this option.

 blue smoke maine coon cat lying on the couch